© Crown copyright 2021

 These examples are not exhaustive.
 Contact HMRC for help if you are unsure on whether a new application is needed.

 Failure to comply with any of these conditions regarding notification of changes may mean you’re liable to a regulatory penalty as set out in section 17.
 It may also lead HMRC to reassess whether you’re fit and proper to be approved.

 10.5 If you breach any conditions set on your approval

-If you don’t comply with any additional conditions of your approval, HMRC may add to or vary those conditions, withdraw your approval and consider imposing financial penalties.
+If you do not comply with any additional conditions of your approval, HMRC may add to or vary those conditions, withdraw your approval and consider imposing financial penalties.
 HMRC will write to you giving you notice of any action they wish to take.
-If you disagree with any sanction HMRC impose you have the right to appeal see section 19
+If you disagree with any sanction HMRC imposes you have the right to appeal, see section 19.

 11. Record-keeping requirements for wholesalers

 This section has force of law under Regulations 8 of the Wholesaling of Controlled Liquor Regulations 2015